 What Kind of Courses are Offered by Physician Assistant Programs in Virginia?

 Coursework at physician assistant schools in Virginia is equally divided between classroom instruction and experiential learning opportunities in hospitals, ambulatory care clinics and community health agencies.
 You’ll study many of the same topics that are covered in medical school such as cardiology, hematology and emergency medicine, but you’ll also learn about the fundamentals of medical history taking and the legal stipulations the state of Virginia places upon your scope of practice.
 By the time you graduate, you’ll understand how to be a focal point for the patients you interact with and a resource who can help those patients obtain the services they need.

 Length & Cost of Physician Assistant Programs in Virginia

 Physician assistant programs in Virginia involve a 27-month to 36-month commitment.
 At the end of the program, you will earn a master’s degree.
 Costs range anywhere from approximately $23,000 at a publicly funded school if you’re a Virginia resident to $85,500 at a private university.

 | Type of Program|| Length|| Cost|

 |Master's||2 - 3 Years||$23,000 - $85,580|

-FOLLOWING ARE THE 8 BEST PHYSICIAN ASSISTANT PROGRAMS IN VIRGINIA FOR 2023
+WHAT ARE THE BEST PHYSICIAN ASSISTANT SCHOOLS IN VARGINIA (ONLINE & CAMPUS) FOR 2023?

 1. Shenandoah University - Winchester